Experience the essence of Alaska on this vacation featuring a

 Tonight, you will be picked up from your hotel for the final

-Aurora viewing experience of your vacation.
-Your evening will be
+Northern Lights viewing experience of your vacation.
+Your evening

-spent as a dinner guest in an Alaskan yurt, enjoying a local meal
+will be spent as a dinner guest in an Alaskan yurt, enjoying a

-away from the city lights.
-As you wait for the Aurora viewing to
+local meal away from the city lights.
+As you wait for the dancing

-begin, enjoy your hosts' stories of dog mushing and more, and learn
+colors to emerge, enjoy your hosts' stories of dog mushing and the

-about the lifestyle of the North.
-As the lights come out, your yurt
+lifestyle of the North.
+As the lights make their appearance, your

-allows for optimal viewing, both indoors and outdoors, before you
+yurt allows for optimal viewing, both indoors and outdoors, before

 Fairbanks.

-**The Aurora Viewing Dinner experience does not operate
+Please note: The Aurora Viewing Dinner experience does not

 Departure times vary based on selected rail vacation.
 This